shiye21/shiye21.github.io/_pages/about.md

 # 🔥 News
 <div id="news-section">
   <ul>
-    <li>*2024.10*: I gave a talk at RLChina 2024: Controllable diffusion and optimization models for generation and decision of Embodied AI.</li>
+    <li>*2024.10*: I gave a talk at RLChina 2024: Controllable diffusion and optimization models for generation and decision in Embodied AI.</li>
     <li>*2024.9*: Three Papers accepted by **NeurIPS 2024**.
 Congratulations to Shutong Ding, Bikang Pan, Haixiang Sun.
 3 Submissions with 3 Acceptances. </li>
     <li>*2024.5*: Two Papers accepted by **ICML 2024**.
 Congratulations to Lingxiao Yang and Tianyu Cui.
 3 Submissions with 2 Acceptances. </li>
     <li>*2024.3*: I gave a talk at The 1st China Embodied AI Conference: "Model-Data Hybrid-Driven Embodied Agents: Fundamentals and Applications".</li>